AuYuRa/TrashMe/README.md

 **Required Must-have Stories**

-- [ ] User can tap into the items page that is embedded in the main home page.
+- [x] User can tap into the items page that is embedded in the main home page.
-- [ ] User can see the items page with list of trash that is in the order of most commonly thrown by college students.
-- [ ] User can see the search bar where they can search for the particular trash.
+- [x] User can see the search bar where they can search for the particular trash.
-- [ ] User can see the categories page where the different categories are listed.
-- [ ] User can tap in a particular item in items page and see their categories too.
+- [x] User can tap in a particular item in items page and see their categories too.
-- [ ] User on clicking in a category would see the image on where it should be thrown and the information on whether it should be recycled or thrown to be compost etc.
+- [x] User on clicking in a category would see the image on where it should be thrown and the information on whether it should be recycled or thrown to be compost etc.

 **Planned future features**
 * Launch a mobile application.
 * User can create their own account.
-* Users can see the most searched trash on their account as a record.
+* User can see the most searched trash on their account as a record.
+* User can see a different category section for the wastes.
 * User can read news articles about sustainability and waste management.

 ### How we built it

 ### Technologies we used
+- React.js, Javascript, HTML/CSS, Figma, Azure

 ### What we are proud of

+-

 ### Things we learned in the process: